VictorLiwentao/Pet-Adoption-Database-System/doc/Project Report.md

 ## Q9: Describe future work that you think, other than the interface, that the application can improve on.
 ###   A:

-Technical Enhancements

-Implement real-time notification system for adoption status updates Develop an API for shelters to bulk upload/update pet data Add machine learning-based image recognition to identify pet features from photos

-Functional Improvements

-Create a pet behavior assessment system to improve matching accuracy Implement a follow-up system to track post-adoption pet welfare Add a foster program management module alongside adoption

-Data Analytics

-Develop predictive models for adoption likelihood based on pet attributes Create geographic heat maps showing adoption rates by location Implement seasonal trend analysis to optimize marketing efforts

-Integration Opportunities

-Connect with veterinary service providers for seamless medical record transfer Integrate with pet supply retailers for new adopter discount programs Add calendar synchronization for shelter visits and adoption events
+Looking ahead, there are several areas where our platform could grow beyond its current feature set.
+First, adding a real time notification system would transform the adoption experience by immediately alerting users to status changes, appointment reminders, or new matches by keeping them engaged and informed at every step.
+Behind the scenes, we’d build a lightweight API so shelters can bulk upload and update pet records in one go, rather than relying on manual edits.
+Over time, we also envision incorporating some machine learning image recognition methods to automatically tagging pets’ photos with breed, size, and color details would speed up data entry and make search results more accurate.

+On the analytics side, we plan to develop predictive models that recommend which pets are most likely to be adopted soon, and to visualize adoption patterns with geographic heat maps and seasonal trend analyses.
+These insights would help shelters prioritize outreach and allocate resources more effectively.
+We’d also extend our data tools with a post-adoption follow-up system, checking in with adopters to track pet welfare and gather feedback for continuous improvement.

+Finally, integration with external partners could elevate our platform into a true ecosystem rather than just a listing site.
+Syncing medical records with veterinary clinics, offering new-adopter discount codes from pet retailers, and pushing event schedules directly into users’ calendars would all weave the application more tightly into the day-to-day operations of shelters and the lives of adopters.
+Together, these enhancements would turn our project into a fully rounded, data-driven adoption management solution.

 ## Q10: Describe the final division of labor and how well you managed teamwork.
 ###  A: